liru0126/liru0126.github.io/collections/2021_tcsvt/sun_tcsvt2021.md

 @article{sun2021quadratic,
-  title={Quadratic terms based point-to-surface 3D representation for deep learning of point cloud}, author={Sun, Tiecheng and Liu, Guanghui and Li, Ru and Liu, Shuaicheng and Zhu, Shuyuan and Zeng, Bing}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, volume={32},
+  title={Quadratic Terms based Point-to-surface 3D Representation for Deep Learning of Point Cloud}, author={Sun, Tiecheng and Liu, Guanghui and Li, Ru and Liu, Shuaicheng and Zhu, Shuyuan and Zeng, Bing}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, volume={32},